alchimya/DoYouREST/README.md

 # What is this?
 You can see this project as a template to develop RESTful services using the NodeJS ecosystem.
 <br/>
-In a very easy way (though a JSON config file) you can configure:
+In a very easy way (through a JSON config file) you can configure:

  - <b>Server variables</b> such as: listening port, API routing path, clustering behaviour, headers.
- - <b>Database variables</b> such as: login and host params, conenciton pool, enable/disable.
+ - <b>Database variables</b> such as: login and host params, connenciton pool, enable/disable.
- - <b>Authentication mode</b>: you can choose to enable/disable the authentication and you can setup it though JSON Web Token or basic-auth.
+ - <b>Authentication mode</b>: you can choose to enable/disable the authentication and you can setup it through JSON Web Token or basic-auth.
  - <b>Socket.io</b>: you can enable/disable this feature, that allow to implement a real-time behaviour

 Basically, this project has been developed around the following Node modules: